geek-cookbook/geek-cookbook/manuscript/recipes/kanboard.md

 Kanboard is a Kanban tool, developed by [Frédéric Guillot](https://github.com/fguillot). (_Who also happens to be the developer of my favorite RSS reader, [Miniflux](/recipes/miniflux/)_)

-!!! tip "Sponsored Project"
-    Kanboard is one of my [sponsored projects](/sponsored-projects/) - a project I financially support on a regular basis because of its utility to me.
-I use it both in my DayJob(tm), and to manage my overflowing, overly-optimistic personal commitments! 😓

 Features include:

 * Visualize your work